Orthopedic specialists in Aurora, Colorado

 We provide preoperative education classes for total hip replacement, total knee replacement or spine surgery.
 These classes are free and help prepare you for your surgery and recovery.

-In our classes, we will discuss the following topics related to your procedure:
+In our classes, we will discuss the following topics:

 • Anatomy